 - 1/2 oz (15ml) simple syrup (or to taste)

 - Add all the ingredients to your Boston shaker.
 Add the freshly brewed espresso last (just before adding the ice) to reduce dilution.

-- Fine strain into a chilled coupe or martini glass.
+- Fine strain into a chilled coupe or martini glass

-- Gently drop the espresso beans in to garnish.
+- Gently drop the espresso beans in to garnish

-One of my personal favourites, the Espresso Martini is a modern classic that quickly became one of the most popular cocktails in the world.
+One of my personal favorites, the Espresso Martini is a modern classic that quickly became one of the most popular cocktails in the world.
 Some people go out just to drink them.
 I guess it’s not that surprising – when you combine two legally addictive and commonly consumed drugs, you’re bound to create something that goes wild!

 As a drink, it’s a delicious bitter-sweet combination of vodka, coffee liqueur and espresso.
 When made properly, it’s sophisticated, edgy and unexpectedly strong.

 It’s also suitable for almost any occasion.
 Whether you’re indulging in your night’s first cocktail, taking it as an indulgent after-dinner digestif, or throwing your office Christmas party, the espresso martini will take your night where it needs to go!

 The story goes that Dick Bradsell came up with the Espresso Martini at the Soho Brasserie, London in 1983 when an up and coming supermodel came into the bar and asked for a drink that “wakes me up and then f***s me up.”